Hospice Physician Testimonial

 “As an academic palliative care doctor,” he knows from experience, “your job is getting people to the hospice decision.
 But once they're on hospice, a whole different approach begins.
 Hospice isn’t the end.
 It's the beginning of a different journey.”

-*Dr. Shega has since been promoted to National Medical Director.
+*Dr. Shega has since been promoted to Chief Medical Officer.

 If you're interested in a career as a physician at VITAS Healthcare, tell us a little about yourself and we'll be in touch.